dyne/lua-paillier/README.md

-# Lua Multi Party
+# Lua Paillier

-This software is less entertaining than it sounds from the name `;^)`

-Lua Multi Party is a portable cryptographic module to execute [secure multi-party computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation) within [distributed computing](https://en.wikipedia.org/wiki/Distributed_computing) environments, based on the [Paillier cryptosystem](https://en.wikipedia.org/wiki/Paillier_cryptosystem).
+Lua Paillier is a portable cryptographic module to execute homomorphic computations based on the [Paillier cryptosystem](https://en.wikipedia.org/wiki/Paillier_cryptosystem).

 This Lua module works only on 64-bit systems.